EricMarinMejia/ImSoLazyBot/README.md

 # ImSoLazyBot

-## A fully functional discord bot that allows you to get a quick and precise summary of the messages you missed.
+## A fully functional discord bot that allows you to get a quick and precise summary of the messages you missed using OpenAI's API.

 This project is a discord bot that utilizes OpenAI's API to generate a summary of all the important messages they missed on a discord channel.
 The summary is presented using bullet points to keep things short and clear.